stiiven-dev/State-Tracker/README.md

 ### Explanation

-1. **Sensors Subsystem**
+1. **Power System**

-The wearable device uses sensors to collect user data:

-- Accelerometer
-- Gyroscope
-- Physiological sensors

-These sensors capture movement and biometric signals.
+The Power System provides the electrical energy required for the entire device.

+It includes:

+-Battery supply
+-Power management circuitry

+This subsystem ensures that all hardware components operate reliably and efficiently while maintaining low power consumption for wearable usage.

 ---

-2. **Embedded Processing Unit**

-The microcontroller processes the sensor data through:

-- Data acquisition
-- Signal processing
-- Feature extraction

-This step prepares the data for analysis.
+2. **Sensors Subsystem**

+The Sensors Subsystem is responsible for collecting real-time physical and physiological data from the user.

+The system integrates several sensors:

+-Accelerometer → detects movement and sudden impacts -Gyroscope → measures orientation and body rotation -Physiological Sensors → monitor biometric signals such as heart rate and oxygen levels

+These sensors provide the raw data required to monitor the user’s state.

 ---

-3. **Detection & Decision Unit**
+3. **Embedded Processing Unit**

-The system analyzes the processed data to detect:

-- Falls
-- Abnormal behaviour
-- Dangerous thresholds

-If the system detects a problem, it triggers an alert.
+The Embedded Processing Unit acts as the core controller of the system.

+Its main responsibilities include:

+-Data acquisition from sensors
+-Signal processing to interpret sensor data
+-Feature extraction to identify relevant patterns

+This processing stage prepares the data for the detection algorithms.

 ---

-4. **Communication Module**

-Once a danger is detected, the system sends notifications through:

-- Bluetooth
-- GSM
-- WiFi
+4. **Detection & Decision Unit**

+This module analyzes the processed data to determine whether the user is in a safe or dangerous condition.

+The system performs:

+-Fall detection logic
+-Abnormal behaviour analysis
+-Threshold comparison

+Based on these analyses, the system determines whether the user is in a normal state or a dangerous situation.

 ---

-5. **Mobile Application**

-The mobile application allows users to:

-- Visualize alerts
-- Monitor the user's state
-- View event history
-- Synchronize with cloud services
+5. **Normal State Monitoring**

+If the system detects normal activity, monitoring continues without any alert.

+The sensors keep collecting data and the processing unit continues analyzing the user’s movements and physiological signals.

 ---

-6. **Caregiver Notification**

-Caregivers receive alerts through:

-- Push notifications
-- SMS messages
+6. **Dangerous Event Detection**

+When the system confirms a dangerous event such as:

+-A fall
+-Abnormal physiological values
+-Unusual behaviour patterns

+the alert mechanism is activated.

+---

+7. **Communication Module**

+The Communication Module transmits alerts and data to external systems.

+Supported communication technologies include:

+-Bluetooth
+-GSM
+-WiFi

+These technologies allow the system to send notifications even if the user is alone.

+---

+8. **Mobile Application**

+The Mobile Application serves as the user interface for caregivers.

+It provides features such as:

+-Alert visualization
+-User monitoring dashboard
+-Event history tracking
+-Cloud synchronization

-This allows quick response to emergencies.
+This application allows caregivers to monitor the elderly user remotely.

+---

+9. **Mobile Application**

+When a dangerous event is detected, the system immediately sends a notification to caregivers.
+Alerts may be delivered via:

+-Push notifications
+-SMS messages

+This ensures a rapid response to emergencies and improves the safety of elderly individuals living alone.

 ---